Greater Charlotte Area

 Once the Inspector has finished their multi-point inspection, you'll be provided a comprehensive analysis of the overall integrity of your roofing system.
 We'll review the service life remaining, any specific areas of concern and recommendations on course of action to ensure your roof is doing it's job.
 Often times, a roof doesn't need replacing, but may require servicing / repair to prevent future damage or extend it's service life.

 3. What options do I have and what is the cost?

 Once we've given you our evaluation, we'll discuss your priorities as the property owner and offer you a solution that's tailored to your needs and budget.
 For example, if you plan on keeping the property for the next 25-years, would an extended service life roof make better sense than a product that may have to be replaced before you sell the property?

 Taking a collaborative approach, we'll walk you through available options, timing and cost.

-Important note: In the most circumstances, roofing damage caused by weather events is covered by your insurance company.
+Important note: In most circumstances, roofing damage caused by weather events is covered by your insurance company.
 Unfortunately for some customers, they wait until it's too late to take action.
-If not filed before the deadline, insurance companies will deny coverage.
+If a claim is not filed within a certain time frame, your insurance company can deny coverage.
 This leaves the property owner to absorb the full cost of repairing or replacing their roof.
-With over a decade of experience, we'll work diligently with your insurance company to eliminate as much out of pocket costs as possible.
+With over a decade of experience, we'll work diligently to try to get your roof approved for replacement.